Formal Definition:

 Informal Definition:

-Instructional design and development utilizes critical thinking, expert knowledge, best practices, and technologies to improve an organization either system-wide or in discrete work units.
+Instructional design utilizes critical thinking, expert knowledge, best practices, and technologies to improve an organization either system-wide or in discrete work units.
 Technology refers to any tool, software or hardware, or process.
 For example, simple writing tasks can be improved with an ergo-dynamic fountain pen, desk, and workstation.
 From this example, even a pen is considered technology.
 It’s the role of the instructional designer to take all matters, including potentially insignificant ones like a writing tool, into consideration when developing a plan of action.

 Sandra Rogers